kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

 If you have been following the developments in the LLM space, you will not be surprised to hear that nowadays people build Q&A systems that convert $Q_{NL}$ to a high-level query language using two common tools:
 (i) [LangChain](https://www.langchain.com/); and (ii) [LlamaIndex](https://www.llamaindex.ai/).
 The same tools also integrate with the underlying storage system to load and retrieve your data.
-To make this more concrete, let me review the [Kùzu-LangChain integration](https://python.langchain.com/docs/use_cases/graph/graph_kuzu_qa), similar to the integrations found in other GDBMSs.
+To make this more concrete, let me review the [Kùzu-LangChain integration](https://python.langchain.com/docs/use_cases/graph/graph_kuzu_qa), which is similar to the integrations of other GDBMSs.
 You as a programmer have very little to do: you prepare your Kùzu database `db` and load your data into it, wrap it around a `KuzuGraph` and `KuzuQAChain` objects in Python and you have a text-to-Cypher pipeline: